 Contextual light & sound installation.
 St Paul's Cathedral, London, UK.
 Pablo Valbuena, 2023.

-Custom led fixtures, architecture, organ, choir, voices, control computer system.
+Custom led fixtures, architecture, organ, choir, voices, microphones, control computer.

-Aura is a contextual commission for the London Design Festival in collaboration with Artichoke, generously supported by Bloomberg Philanthropies, to celebrate the 300th anniversary of Christopher Wren.
+Aura is a contextual commission for the London Design Festival in collaboration with Artichoke for St Paul's Cathedral, generously supported by Bloomberg Philanthropies, to celebrate the 300th anniversary of Christopher Wren.